DemocracyClub/EveryElection/INSTALL.md

 ## Formatting

-This project uses [ruff](https://beta.ruff.rs/docs/) for linting and formatting.
-You can run it with:
+This project uses [ruff](https://beta.ruff.rs/docs/) and [djhtml](https://github.com/rtts/djhtml) for linting and formatting.
+You can run them with:

     ruff check .
     ruff format .
+    git ls-files '*.html' | xargs djhtml

 ruff has in-built functionality to fix common linting errors.
 Use the `--fix` option to do this.